Merry Christmas to all, and to all a good night!

-- Santa Claus is a popular character in Christmas Specials; the most well-known are the stop-motion films by Rankin-Bass.
-Often times Subbing For Santa is invoked with the main characters of the holiday special.
+- As you might well imagine, Santa Claus is a popular character in Christmas Specials; the most well-known are the stop-motion films by Rankin-Bass.
+Often times Subbing for Santa is invoked with the main characters of the holiday special.

 - Santa Claus as a character is widespread even in countries that aren't Christian, like Japan and China.
 In Japan, he's called not surprisingly "Santa Kurasu" and in China he's called "Old Man of Christmas".

 - In the webcomic *Holiday Wars the Easter Bunny kills Santa Claus and declares war on all the other holidays.